01-edu/public/subjects/devops/crud-master/README.md

 - `PUT /api/movies/:id` update a single movie by `id`.
 - `DELETE /api/movies/:id` delete a single movie by `id`.

-- `GET /api/movies/available` retrieve all available the movies.

 The API should work on `http://localhost:8080/`.

 ##### Defining the Database